bravono/frontend-mentor/README.md

 ## Overview

-This is my first project challenge on Frontend Mentor.
+This is my first challenge on Frontend Mentor.

 ### The challenge